readonlylink/readonlylink/STYLE-GUIDE.md

 NOT be called in async function -- like in `loadState` or in `onMounted(async () => { ... })`.

+We should call `stateReactive` after the state is loaded.

 > Watchers declared synchronously inside `setup()` or `<script setup>`
 > are bound to the owner component instance, and will be automatically
 > stopped when the owner component is unmounted.